-The Company is a party to occasional lawsuits, investigations and claims.
-Management does not believe the Company is currently a party to any pending or threatened litigation arising from services currently or formerly performed by the Company.
+The Company does not believe it is a party to any pending or threatened litigation arising from services currently or formerly performed by the Company.
 To the extent that there may be pending or threatened litigation that management is unaware of, they do not believe there to be any possible claims that could have a material adverse effect on their business, results of operations or financial condition.